mpv-player/mpv/DOCS/man/input.rst

     Return the configuration arguments which were passed to the build system (typically the way ``./waf configure ...`` was invoked).

+``ffmpeg-version``
+    Return the contents of the ``av_version_info()`` API call.
+This is a string which identifies the build in some way, either through a release version number, or a git hash.
+This applies to Libav as well (the property is still named the same.)
+This property is unavailable if mpv is linked against older FFmpeg and Libav versions.

 ``options/<name>`` (RW)
     Read-only access to value of option ``--<name>``.
 Most options can be changed at runtime by writing to this property.
 Note that many options